alexconerly/Amazon_Vine_Analysis/README.md

 ![](Images_for_readme/at_least_20_votes.png)

-Next, we to retrieved all the rows where the number of helpful_votes divided by total_votes is equal to or greater than 50%.
+Next, we retrieved all the rows where the number of helpful_votes divided by total_votes is equal to or greater than 50%.
 This ensures our data only includes relatively insightful reviews according to customers.

 ![](Images_for_readme/helpful_at_least_half.png)